 Myth #5: I can wander into any cute little place in Rome and have a decent meal.
 Not true.
 In my experience, when wandering into a place by chance, versus going to a place I’ve researched a bit, I’m more likely to have an underwhelming meal.
 Which leads to some tips.

 Tip #1: Do some research.
 I particularly recommend you have a plan when you’re eating in high-tourist areas, such as around the Colosseo or the Vatican areas.
 There are some fabulous resources for researching food in Rome.
 Our guests receive our Rome Information Packet, which has quite a few suggestions on dining.
 You’ll also find several books on food and dining in Rome in the apartment, as well as access to Rome foodie apps.
 There are also some terrific blogs about the Rome food scene.
-Parla Food, The Rome Digest, and Elizabeth Minchilli in Rome are first-rate places to start.
+Parla Food and Elizabeth Minchilli in Rome are first-rate places to start.

 Tip #2: Make some reservations.
 Reservations are much more “the norm” for dining in Rome than, for example, in the states.
 Many good places in Rome will have space for their repeat, local clientele, but will not have space for a walk-in tourist — unless you called ahead and made a reservation.
 And, I tend to always call anyway to make sure places are open so that I don’t go there and find it closed for a vacation or that their hours have changed (in other words, don’t trust the website!)
 Some restaurants take on-line reservations; others can be booked through DiningCity, and others require a good old-fashioned phone call.